Ayunzee/alx-system_engineering-devops/0x00-shell_basics/README.md

-copies html files from a directory moves all files begining with uppercase
+moves all files begining with uppercase deletes all files in current directory that starts with a sign